pietergheysens/azuredevopslabs/labs/azuredevops/testmanagement/readme.md

     ![](images/001.png)

 1. Select the suite of tests for the story **As a customer, I would like to store my credit card details securely**.
 This suite of tests focuses on that work item, which happens to be a feature.
-Note that the work item numbers will vary every time you generate demo data for a lab.
+Note that the work item numbers will be different in your lab.

     ![](images/002.png)